Isosystolic inequalities on two-dimensional Finsler tori: Isosystolic inequalities for flat and non-flat Riemannian metrics

 \begin{proof} Because the Hermite invariant $\mu(\cdot)$ is invariant under scaling and rotating the lattice, we can suppose that $L=\Z(1,0)\oplus \Z v$ where $v=(v_1,v_2)$ has norm at least $1$.
 By possibly changing $v=(v_1,v_2)$ into $v=(v_1,-v_2)$ in the preceding expression of $L$ (which corresponds to a reflection of the lattice along the $x$ axis that does not change the value of $\mu(L)$), we can also suppose that $v_2>0$.
 Finally by possibly replacing $v$ by $v+n(1,0)$ for some $n \in \Z$ (which does not change $L$ at all), we can suppose that $v$ belongs to the domain $|v_1|\leq 1/2$, $v_2>0$ and $v_1^2+v_2^2\geq 1$.
 We have $N(L)=1$ as a shortest vector is $u=(1,0)$.
 It is then straightforward to check that $\det(L)=\det(u,v)=v_2$ is minimal when the second coordinate of $v$ is minimal, that is for $v=(\pm1/2,\sqrt{3}/2)$. \end{proof}

 Note that this supremum is reached if and only if $L$ is an hexagonal lattice (that is, a lattice generated by two vectors forming an angle of $2\pi/3$ and of equal lengths).
-Hermite proved that the previous result generalizes to the following upperbound (see \cite[pp.30-31]{Cassels}):

-Now observe that any flat two-dimensional Riemannian torus is isometric to the quotient of the Euclidean plane by some lattice $L$ (just choose a linear map $T:\R^2 \to \R^2$ whose send the ellipse formed by unit vectors at some (and so any) point to a circle and set $L=T(\Z^2)$).
+Now observe that any flat two-dimensional Riemannian torus is isometric to the quotient of the Euclidean plane by some lattice $L$ (just choose a linear map $T:\R^2 \to \R^2$ whose sends the ellipse formed by unit vectors at some (and so any) point to a circle and set $L=T(\Z^2)$).
 For such a flat $2$-torus $\T^2_L:=(\R^2/L,\langle\cdot,\cdot\rangle)$ we easily find that $\sys(\T^2_L)=\sqrt{N(L)}$ while $\area(\T^2_L)=\det(L)$.
 So the previous result amounts to the following optimal isosystolic inequality for flat Riemannian $2$-tori.

 \begin{theorem}[Hermite constant in dimension $2$, systolic formulation] Let $g$ be a Riemannian flat metric on $\T^2$.
 Then the following holds true: